rachartier/tiny-devicons-auto-colors.nvim/README.md

 })
 ```

+The order of colors does not matter.
+You can also add as many colors as you want, as more colors results in better color matching.

 ### Options

 - `colors`: A table of color codes that the plugin will use to assign colors to devicons.
 The plugin will choose the nearest color in this palette for each devicon.